Dave Joerger

-David Joerger (/ˈjeigər/ [YAY-ger]; born February 21, 1974) is an American professional basketball coach who is an assistant coach for the Milwaukee Bucks of the National Basketball Association (NBA).
+David Joerger (/ˈjeigər/ YAY-ger; born February 21, 1974) is an American professional basketball coach who is an assistant coach for the Denver Nuggets of the National Basketball Association (NBA).
 He was the head coach of the Dakota Wizards from 2000 to 2004 and in 2006–2007 in the International Basketball Association, Continental Basketball Association, and the NBA Development League, winning championships in 2001, 2002, 2004, and 2007.
 He also coached the Sioux Falls Skyforce from 2004 to 2006, winning a championship in 2005.
 In the NBA, Joerger served as head coach of the Memphis Grizzlies from 2013 to 2016, and Sacramento Kings from 2016 to 2019.

 Early coaching career

 Joerger played college basketball at Concordia College and Moorhead State (now known as Minnesota State University Moorhead).
 He played as a point guard.

 Joerger joined the Dakota Wizards of the International Basketball Association as the team's general manager.
 He became the team's assistant coach in 1997 and eventually took over as the head coach for the 2000–01 IBA season.
 Joerger had immediate success as a head coach, leading his team to a 30–10 regular season record.
 After being down 0–2 in the IBA Finals best-of-5 series, the Wizards came back to defeat the Des Moines Dragons 3–2, winning their first championship.